sapcc/networking-nsx-t/README.rst

 networking-nsxv3
 ================

-Openstack L2 network components for VMware NSX-T (NSXv3)
+OpenStack L2 network components for VMware NSX-T (NSXv3)

-This project allowes an OpenStack region to implement complex L2 network topology distributed accross many VMware NSX-T managers, where at the same time all these managers will share the same security context.
+This project allows an OpenStack region to implement complex L2 network topology distributed across many VMware NSX-T managers, where at the same time all these managers will share the same security context.

-NSX-T ML2 Mechanism Dirver
+NSX-T ML2 Mechanism Driver
 --------------------------

-NSX-T ML2 Mechanism Dirver is an extension to the Modular Layer 2 (ml2) plugin framework.
+NSX-T ML2 Mechanism Driver is an extension to the Modular Layer 2 (ml2) plugin framework.
 This driver enables OpenStack Neutron to simultaneously utilize NSX-T network technology in combination with other technologies to reach the goal of Hierarchical Port Binding.

 NSX-T L2 Agent